Foreign bodies in the airways

 Download/Print

-Foreign bodies in the airways (foreign body aspiration) refers to the entry of foreign objects into an animal’s airways.
-In dogs and cats, these foreign bodies can be located in various areas of the respiratory tract – from the nasal passages through the larynx (voice box) and trachea (windpipe) to the bronchi and, in rarer cases, even into the small bronchioles.
-The anatomy of the airways in dogs and cats differs in some aspects, resulting in different risk profiles for foreign body aspirations.
+Foreign objects in the airways (foreign body aspiration) refers to the penetration of foreign objects into the airways of an animal.
+In dogs and cats, these foreign objects can be located in various areas of the respiratory tract – from the nasal passages to the larynx and the trachea to the bronchi and, in rarer cases, even to the small bronchioles.
+The anatomy of the airways in dogs and cats differs in some aspects, which results in different risk profiles for foreign body aspirations.

-Dogs are particularly at risk due to their often exploratory behavior, examining objects with their mouths.
-Cats, on the other hand, are at increased risk of aspirating hair or plant parts due to their grooming habits.
-Brachycephalic (short-headed) breeds such as Pugs, French Bulldogs, or Persian cats have an increased risk of airway problems, including foreign body aspiration, due to their anatomical peculiarities.
+Dogs are particularly at risk due to their often exploratory behavior, in which they examine objects with their mouths.
+Cats, on the other hand, are at increased risk of aspirating hairs or plant parts due to their grooming.
+In brachycephalic breeds such as pugs, French bulldogs, or Persian cats, there is an increased risk of airway problems, including aspiration of foreign objects, due to their anatomical peculiarities.

-Foreign body aspiration always represents a potential emergency, as it can lead to partial or complete obstruction of the airways depending on the size and position of the foreign body.
-In the worst case, a life-threatening choking fit can occur if the airflow is completely blocked.
+Foreign body aspiration always represents a potential emergency because, depending on the size and position of the foreign object, it can lead to a partial or complete obstruction of the airways.
+In the worst case, there is a life-threatening choking attack if the airflow is completely blocked.

 Causes

-Foreign objects that partially or completely block the airways —> Choking fit.
+Foreign objects that partially or completely block the airways → choking attack.

-Smaller foreign objects lead to severe coughing and can usually be removed by your pet itself.
+Smaller foreign objects lead to violent Cough and can usually be removed by your animal itself.

-However, sometimes small bone fragments or grass seeds are inhaled.
-Such foreign objects can only be removed from the trachea or large bronchi under a short anesthesia using an endoscope.
+However, bone fragments or seed heads are sometimes inhaled.
+Such foreign objects can only be removed from the trachea or large bronchi in a short anesthesia using an endoscope.

-If you have seen the moment when a foreign object was inhaled, take your pet to a veterinarian immediately.
+If you saw the moment a foreign object was inhaled, immediately take your pet to a veterinarian.

-If your pet appears healthy, has an appetite, but keeps coughing, a foreign object in the lung could also be the reason.
+If your animal appears healthy, has an appetite, but coughs repeatedly, a foreign object in the lung could also be the reason.

 Supplements

-The causes of foreign objects in the airways are diverse and often depend on the animal’s behavior and environment.
+The causes of foreign objects in the airways are varied and often depend on the animal’s behavior and environment.
 The most common aspirated foreign objects include:

 In cats, blades of grass, plant parts, and hairballs are common causes of foreign body aspirations.
 During intensive grooming, cats can accidentally inhale hairs that form into hairballs.
 Small toy parts or threads can also be aspirated by cats.

-Seasonal factors also play a role: In summer, the risk increases due to awns and other plant parts, while during the Christmas season, pine needles or small decorative items can cause more problems.
+Seasonal factors also play a role: in summer, the risk increases due to awns and other plant parts, while at Christmas time, fir needles or small decorative parts can increasingly lead to problems.

 Certain risk factors increase the likelihood of foreign body aspiration.
 These include: